SaraAlert/SaraAlert/README.md

       - Purges eligible records
   * `SendPurgeWarningsJob`
       - Send warnings to users of upcoming PurgeJob
+  * `SendPatientDigestJob`
+      - Send hourly reports on recently symptomatic patients to jurisdictions that opt in.
   * `CacheAnalyticsJob`
       - Caches analytics information for faster retrieval
   * `SendAssessmentsJob`